zachary0101/6lbr/README.md

 This project uses libopencm3 as the firmware library for stm32.
 So I modify the cpu related code with libopencm3.

 NOTE: libopencm3 has a function called `timer_reset()`, it conflicts with the same name function in contiki `sys/timer.c`, so I change all of the `timer_reset()` in contiki into `contiki_timer_reset()`.

 ## Second, platform/stm32-gateway/
-This is the platform code for my gateway hardware. another folder called `stm32-mote` is the leaf node, which is used together with `examples/er-rest-example` to test the function of the gateway.
+This is the platform code for my gateway hardware.
+Another folder called `stm32-mote` is the leaf node, which is used together with `examples/er-rest-example` to test the function of the gateway.
 The two hardware is compatible except that the gateway has enc28j60 but the mote doesn't.